 In an interview last week, I asked Yoshida how Endwalker compares to the current expansion, Shadowbringers in terms of story and cutscenes.
 "In a simple comparison between the two," Yoshida replied, "I would say the amount has increased by 1.3 times more."

 Elaborating on that, Yoshida says that there were times the development team thought it had bitten off more than it could chew.
 "When we were looking at it, I honestly thought it would be too big," Yoshida said.
 "It was too much, and it would become critical on our schedule.
 So I considered if we needed to shave off some of the plot that's being unraveled in there, but considering how we'd have to make more adjustments to shave off any parts of the story—that would mean even more work—I made the decision to push forward with what we have."

 That extra weight isn't immediately apparent when comparing Endwalker's features to previous expansions, though.
 For several years now, Final Fantasy 14 has stuck to a template when it comes to major patches and expansion releases.
-Endwalker, like previous expansions, will add two new jobs, the Reaper and Sage, a handful of new zones to explore, two new raids and plenty of dungeons, and a new race to play as.
+Endwalker, like previous expansions, will add two new jobs, the Reaper (opens in new tab) and Sage (opens in new tab), a handful of new zones to explore, two new raids and plenty of dungeons, and a new race to play as.
 But Yoshida hopes players will notice a jump in the quality of those features.

 "Looking at the battle content and overall elements that are going into the expansion pack, the number of instance dungeons will not change—and we'll never decrease the number either," Yoshida said.
 "So the number of dungeons are the same as Shadowbringers, but the amount of work we put into it has increased for sure.
 From the background environment, mechanics, and some of the battle presentations, we've put more into the individual elements that go into this content.
 I feel like it's going to be, overall, a much more robust experience than previous installments."